xtermjs/xtermjs.org/_docs/guides/flowcontrol.md

 });
 ```

-Here it is important that `ackCondition` on client side and `condition` / `stopCondition` on server side agree about the things to measure or the flow control will block the stream sooner or later.
+Here it is important that `ackCondition` on the client side and `condition` / `stopCondition` on the server side agree about the things to measure or the flow control will block the stream sooner or later.
 Furthermore the ACK message needs to be marked as a special message to not get confused as normal data (custom message protocol).

 If you dont want to develop this with your own message protocol maybe have a look on ready-to-go solutions like [Socket.IO](https://socket.io/) or [sockette](https://github.com/lukeed/sockette).
 Both also provide mechanisms to forward events/callbacks, which can simplify the implementation alot.

-Furthermore an upcoming release of the attach addon might contain a simplified flow control propagation example based on the schema above.